I’m a lucky man! My dad (who went by “Robert” or “Bob” Kelly) taught me early on to love business.

 In 2010, I was getting that itch to get my hands dirty again, to build something from scratch.
 Eben agreed to let me switch my role from CEO to Advisor (see the companies I advise) to free up time to help build some new Internet businesses.

-I wanted to understand how Google and other search engines work better, so one project I tested was to blog about personality types (like Myers Briggs, Enneagram, etc) and that culminated in TopTypes, a Web site that tells you what careers and famous people are associated with your personality type.
+I wanted to understand how Google and other search engines work better, so one project I tested was to blog about personality types (like Myers Briggs, Enneagram, etc) and that culminated in a side-project called TopTypes, a Web site that tells you what careers and famous people are associated with your personality type.

 My Family Inspires Me To Write A Book